-In transaction structuring, jurisdiction of the target company and of the purchaser were always the first to consider.
-We see now such considerations being formulated more frequently not only upon the acquisition, but in terms of return of investment.
-However, projects structuring got closer to the target jurisdiction and the core places of the business, and less to the corporate or management legal quarters.
-More often, transactions are structured as asset deals, or asset-based deals. with various and more complex caveats indeed, or as transfer of business (as a going concern).
+Forum shopping in transaction structuring raises more challenges than ever.
+That is a more natural approach under which the jurisdiction of the target company and of the purchaser are first considered is preferrable.
+Alternatives for optimization are explored still, but aggressive planning charges are more realistic risks now than in the past.
+This said, project structuring sees the target jurisdiction and the core places of the business as the backbone of transaction mechanics, while the corporate or management legal quarters stay ancillary to it.

+More often, transactions are structured as asset deals, or asset-based deals, with various and more complex caveats indeed, or as transfer of business (as a going concern).
 The number of transactions structured as neat share deals is significantly decreasing.